-Commissioner Sal Cassano is the now in charge of FDNY.
-He was a Firefighter and has moved up the ranks to the top
+Commissioner Dan Nigro is the now in charge of FDNY.
+He was a Firefighter and has moved up the ranks.
+He left FDNY

-Mayor Bloomberg simply does not care about EMS or who responds to your home when you are having a life or death
+think our new Mayor Bill de Blasio cares about EMS or who responds to your home when you are having a life or death

 Keep in mind as you go through this website that it was not made because I long for the "Good old days" and want to

 turn back the clock.
 What happened all those years ago is over and done.
 This is not about the past but about the